Gradient Flow in Sparse Neural Networks and How Lottery Tickets Win: Analyzing Gradient Flow in Sparse NNs

 \subsection{Lottery Ticket Hypothesis}

 A recent approach for training unstructured sparse \glspl{nn} while achieving similar generalization to the original dense solution is the \gls{lth}~\citep{Frankle2018lottery}.
-Notably, rather than training a pruned \gls{nn} structure from random initialization, the \gls{lth} uses the dense initialization from which the pruning solution was trained/derived from. \paragraph{Definition [\Acrlong{lth}]:} Given a \gls{nn} $f$ with a parameter vector $\theta$ and an optimization function $O^N(f,\theta)$ = $\theta^N$, which gives the optimized parameters of $f$ after $N$ training steps, there exists a sparse sub-network characterized by the binary mask $M$ such that for some iteration $K$, $O^N(f,\theta^K*M)$ performs as well as $O^N(f,\theta)*M$, whereas the model trained from another random initialization $\theta_S$, using the same mask $O^N(f,\theta_S*M)$, typically does not\footnote[1]{See \citet{Frankle2019stabilizing} for details. $*$ indicates element-wise multiplication, respecting the mask.}. \Citet{Frankle2018lottery} initially claimed the \gls{lth} held for $K=0$, but later revised this to $N\gg{}K\ge{}0$~\citep{Liu2018,Frankle2019stabilizing}.
+Notably, rather than training a pruned \gls{nn} structure from random initialization, the \gls{lth} uses the dense initialization from which the pruning solution was derived.

+\paragraph{Definition [\Acrlong{lth}]:} Given a \gls{nn} architecture $f$ with parameters $\theta$ and an optimization function $O^N(f,\theta)$ = $\theta^N$, which gives the optimized parameters of $f$ after $N$ training steps, there exists a sparse sub-network characterized by the binary mask $M$ such that for some iteration $K$, $O^N(f,\theta^K*M)$ performs as well as $O^N(f,\theta)*M$, whereas the model trained from another random initialization $\theta_S$, using the same mask $O^N(f,\theta_S*M)$, typically does not\footnote[1]{See \citet{Frankle2019stabilizing} for details. $*$ indicates element-wise multiplication, respecting the mask.}.
+Initial results of \citet{Frankle2018lottery} showed the \gls{lth} held for $K=0$, but later results ~\citep{Liu2018,Frankle2019stabilizing} showed a larger $K$ is necessary for larger datasets and \gls{nn} architectures, i.e.\ $N\gg{}K\ge{}0$.

-\glspl{lt} enjoy significantly faster convergence compared to regular \gls{nn} training but require the connectivity mask as found by the pruning solution~\citep{Frankle2018lottery} along with values from early training~\citep{Frankle2019stabilizing}.
-Given the importance of the early phase of training~\citep{Frankle2020early,lewkowycz2020large}, it is natural to ask about the difference between lottery tickets and the solution they are derived from.
+We measure the gradient flow of \glspl{lt} and observe poor gradient flow overall.
+Despite this, \glspl{lt} enjoy significantly faster convergence compared to regular \gls{nn} training, which motivates our investigation of the success of \glspl{lt} beyond gradient flow. \Glspl{lt} require the connectivity mask as found by the pruning solution along with parameter values from the early part of the dense training.
+Given the importance of the early phase of training~\citep{Frankle2020early,lewkowycz2020large}, it is natural to ask about the difference between \glspl{lt} and the solution they are derived from (i.e.\ pruning solutions).
 Answering this question can help us understand if the success of \glspl{lt} is primarily due to its relation to the solution, or if we can identify generalizable characteristics that help with sparse \glspl{nn} training.